PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 And we've split our work in half again!
 We could keep doing this until we founnd Johnny.
 This algorithm is called "binary search" (rather than linear search).
 The name comes from the fact we always split our work in two (aka half), hence "bi" which stands for two.

-There exists a method for graphing the number of loops, or steps, it would take to solve the above algorithm.
+There exists a method for graphing the efficiency (aka number of loops, or steps, it would take to solve) of the above algorithms.

 The first algorithm, the one we called "linear search", in its worst case scenario, takes 1000 iterations (steps or loops) to find Johhny (If say Johnny was the last contact).

-It takes pretty long to say "for the worst case scenario" so computer scientists (like you) made something called "Big O notation".

-We just write a big O. when we write "O" it literally just means "in the worst case scenario".
+It takes pretty long to say "for the worst case scenario" so computer scientists (like you) just write a big O. when we write "O" it literally just means "in the worst case scenario".
+We call this "Big O Notation".

-We then put a number representing the number of steps it would take for the worst case scenario.
+Then after the "O" we put a number representing the number of steps it takes *for the worst case scenario*.
 In our case its `O(1000)`.
-We put the number of steps inside of parenthesis simply becasue it makes it easier to read.
+Big O notation puts the number of steps *inside of parenthesis*.

-If we say a symbol like `N` stands for the number of contacts, then we could change the big O notation to `O(N)`.
+If we said `N` stood for the number of contacts we have, then we could change the big O notation to `O(N)`.
+This way we don't have to write `O(1000)` and then change it to `O(500)` if we changed the number of contacts.

-We can graph linear search as, quite literally, a line.
-Because, if we have to search 1000 contacts we get 1000 steps of searching.
+If we have to search 1000 contacts we get 1000 steps of searching.
+We can graph this.

 ![graph linear search](/Assets/graph_linear_search.png)

-We use the word "iterations" it just means "the number of steps" to solve the searching.
+The word "iterations" just means "the number of steps" it takes to find Johnny in the worst case scenario.

 What about graphing "binary search"?
-Binary search in the worst case scenario is written  as `O(log 1000)`. `log` just means we divide the number in half every step.
+Binary search in the worst case scenario is written as `O(log N)`. `log` just means we divide the number in half every step.

-For example, if we change the number of contacts to search to 2000, in binary search, after only we remove half of the contacts that do not have Johnny!
+For an example, if we change the number of contacts to search to 2000, after only one step, we remove half of the contacts (in binary search)!
 And we end up with 1000 steps.
+This repeats for every step.

 So, even if you double the number of contacts to search (in binary search) we have only to do one extra step!

 This makes searching using the Binary Search algorithm VERY fast, even for a lot of work.
 That is why if you graph Binary Search it looks like this!